Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 Brain-eating amoeba can thrive in thermal water, so it’s highly advised not to put your face under the water at Kerosene Creek.

-The mineral rich water can also play havoc with your hair, similar to that of Iceland’s Blue Lagoon (if you know, you know).
+The mineral-rich water can also play havoc with your hair, similar to Iceland’s Blue Lagoon (if you know, you know).
 Keep your face and hair out of the water.

 Wear suitable shoes

-It’s an easy walk to Kerosene Creek, but it can be very muddy and slippery.
-There is sometimes broken glass on the ground too.
-Make sure you have the right shoes to get you there safely.
+It’s an easy walk to Kerosene Creek, but it can be muddy and slippery.
+Sometimes, broken glass is also on the ground.
+Make sure you have the right shoes to get there safely.

 Watch your belongings

-Unfortunately, crime isn’t uncommon at Kerosene Creek.
-Make sure you keep an eye on any valuables and don’t leave them unattended.
+Unfortunately, crime is common at Kerosene Creek.
+Ensure you keep an eye on any valuables and don’t leave them unattended.

-I always carry a dry bag which I can keep items like my phone and car keys in.
-The dry bag is fine to take into the water.
+I always carry a dry bag in which I can keep items like my phone and car keys.
+The bag is fine to take into the water.

-Note: I visited Kerosene Creek over five times when I was leading tour groups in New Zealand.
-Myself and my guests never once had any issues.
+Note: I visited Kerosene Creek more than five times when I led tour groups in New Zealand.
+My guests and I never once had any issues.

 Go prepared

 There are no facilities at Kerosene Creek except a drop toilet (and trust me, it’s not a nice one).
-Have everything you need for swimming with you and remember to take a towel.
+Have everything you need to swim with you and remember to take a towel.

 It can be busy

 For a long time, Kerosene Creek was a local secret.
-Over the years, word about this natural hot spring has spread and its popularity has increased.
+Over the years, word about this natural hot spring has spread, and its popularity has increased.
 The main pool by the waterfall has plenty of space for visitors to swim and relax.
-But to avoid the crowds, the best time to visit is during the winter months or earlier in the morning.
+However, to avoid the crowds, the best time to visit is during the winter months or earlier in the morning.

 Kerosene Creek is still a quieter option than many other thermal pools in the Rotorua area.
 It’s the perfect spot to experience New Zealand’s geothermal activity.